isomerpages/psd-corp/_public-sector-transformation/Transforming how we work as One Public Service.md

 <div class="isomer-card-description">From consulting to co-creating and co-delivering solutions, we are partnering
 citizens, communities and organisations to shape a better Singapore.
-The formation of the Singapore Government Partnerships Office signals our commitment to further strengthen our partnerships with citizens.</div>
+The formation of the Singapore Government Partnerships Office signals our commitment to further strengthen our partnerships.</div>
 <div class="isomer-card-link">Find out more about partnering us.</div>
 </div>
 </a>